janko/rodauth-rails/README.md

 ### Routes

-Because requests to Rodauth endpoints are handled by the Rodauth middleware, and not a Rails controller, Rodauth routes will not show in `rails routes`.
+Because requests to Rodauth endpoints are handled by a Rack middleware (and not a Rails controller), Rodauth routes will not show in `rails routes`.

 Use the `rodauth:routes` rake task to view the list of endpoints based on currently loaded features: